We aim to deliver practical courses in a range of modern foreign languages to students who are not language specialists.

 Credited students need to pass the course unit to satisfy the requirements of the degree programme, so regular attendance is required.

 For students with ‘free choice’ credits: the majority of our courses have a 20 credit rating and run for the entire session (both semesters).

 Occasionally, we are able to take Erasmus students who are unable to attend the whole session, but special arrangements regarding assessment have to be made in these cases.
-You must always seek LEAP's permission in the first place.
+You must always seek permission from the LEAP Office in the first instance.

 See course dates for term dates.

 We prefer all students to start courses in week one, but exceptions may be made if places are still available and level allows.
 Please contact us below for information.